WC5E/Warcraft-5e-Conversion/Manual of Monsters, Main File.md

 > ***Beak.*** *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 8 (1d12 + 2) piercing damage.
 >
 > ***Claws.*** *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 9 (2d6 + 2) slashing damage.

-\columnbreak

-<div style="margin-top:16px;"></div>

-**Tallstriders** are large, flightless birds, native to the plains and savannahs of central Kalimdor.
-There is a very clear and stubborn pride to the tallstriders, making them near impossible to domesticate and useless as beasts of burden.

-Some skilled hunters and beast-handlers have mastered the art of taming a tallstrider, however.
-For them, the birds' strength and speed make them excellent companions for any sudden skirmish.

 ___
 > ## Turtle